macleginn/bivaltyp/content/languages/descriptions/Bafut.md

 ![N.L.'s photo]({{ site_url_j }}/images/Lum.jpg "N.L.'s photo")

 Nadege Nkwenti Lum provided and analyzed the data in 2024 in her capacity of a native speaker.
+The English version of the questionnaire was used for elictation.

 ## How to cite
 > Lum, Nadege Nkwenti.
 2024.
 Bivalent patterns in {{ language_external }}.